alxzoomer/asus-prime-z370p-hackintosh/README.md

 ASUS Prime Z370-P & i7-8700 Hackintosh

+Current branch based on old kexts but they are working fully with my build.

+See `green` branch for Lilu based configuration.

 ## Hardware

 * Motherboard: ASUS Prime Z370-P Intel® Socket 1151 for 8th + Generation Core™ Processors